tkn-tub/ns3-gym/src/internet/doc/tcp.rst

 Several TCP validation test results can also be found in the `wiki page <http://www.nsnam.org/wiki/New_TCP_Socket_Architecture>`_ describing this implementation.

+TCP ECN operation is tested in the ARED and RED tests that are documented in the traffic-control module documentation.

 Writing a new congestion control algorithm
 ++++++++++++++++++++++++++++++++++++++++++